Juno445/sabre-metrics/ATS.md

 ATS addresses this gap by:

-* Measuring all time based metrics for efficiency
+* Quantifying the value of an agent's ability to manage their tickets
-* Efficiency Metric
+* Encourages the techs to stay on top of their tickets
-* AVG Resolution time, avg
+*

 ## Methodology
 ### 1.)
 Complexty & Impact Weighting